Buta Kola: Guliga

 Guliga or 'Guligan', also known as 'Gulige', is the most commonly worshipped Daiva, particularly by the Tuluvas.
 As per legend, Guliga is a goblin born out of a stone.
 Goddess Parvati discovered this stone in a pile of ash.
 Guliga was created when Shiva flung this ash into the water and was sent to Vishnu after his birth so that he may serve him.
-Guliga has extreme hunger, which never ends; he even has the power to swallow the Earth.
+Guliga has extreme hunger which never ends; he even has the power to swallow the Earth.

 However, Guliga was extremely aggressive, and this greatly annoyed Vishnu.
 Vishnu exiled Guliga to Earth as a result and tasked him with protecting the people on Earth.

 Even on Earth, his ferocity and hunger caused disturbance.
 Lord Vishnu appeared once more and understood that only divine energy could calm him.
 He offered the tip of his little finger to Guliga.
 When Guliga bit it, divine peace flowed through him for the first time.
 His anger calmed, and he agreed to be the protector god of the humans.
 It has been foretold by Panjurli that anyone who persecutes humans and spreads evil will be killed by Guliga.

+Jumadi

+The androgynous deity Jumadi features a masculine head and feminine body.